RomanKoshkin/Alienify/README.md

 ### Projections

-You can project a real target image (left) to the latent space and then back-project that latent represenation back to pixel space using different version of StyleGAN2, e.g. the orinal (middle) or fine-tuned on Pixar characters (right).
+You can project a real target image (left) to the latent space and then back-project that latent represenation to pixel space using a different version of StyleGAN2, e.g. the original (middle) or fine-tuned on Pixar characters (right).

 ![alt text](assets/im1.png)